zerynth/docs-v3/docs/gettingstarted/index.md

 </figure>

 The popup is the VSCode command palette from which most of the available operations (called tasks in the VSCode jargon) can be launched.
 Simply choose `Zerynth > Search examples` and then type `ZDM_`.
-Select the `ZDM_Simple` example and provide a folder to clone it from its repository as shown in the figures below.
-When ready, click `Clone Zerynth Example` and you are good to go.
+Select the `ZDM_Simple` example and select a destination and provide a name folder.
+Click `Clone Zerynth Example` and you are good to go.

 <figure>
   <a data-fancybox="gallery" href="img/project-02.png">